ConceptResearch/CARLA/carla_workshop/carla_2023.md

     - Concept Blending, Metaphors, Creativity

 This workshop aims to provide an excellent opportunity to present and discuss ongoing research on concepts, both from theoretical/formal and applied/experimental viewpoints.
 We invite concept researchers from all related fields to submit abstracts to the workshop.

+This workshop is sponsored by the following Concordia University Departments and Institutes: Department of Psychology, Centre for Cognitive Science and Linguistics, Applied AI Institute, Department of Philosophy, and and the Department of Classics, Modern Languages, and Linguistics.